phac-nml/irida/doc/user/user/dashboard/index.md

 ![OAuth2 approval](images/oauth-approval.png)

 You will be shown a confirmation and your browser will reload the current page.
 You should now be connected to the remote installation.

-**Note**: In order to connect to a remote API, you must first have a user account on that remote site.

 Settings
 --------